GBH (band): Background

 GBH embarked on several English and mainland US tours during the early 1980s, including several gigs at the 100 Club.
-1982 saw the release of GBH's first album, City Baby Attacked by Rats, which reached No. 17 in the UK Albums Chart, as well as No. 2 in the UK Indie Chart.
+1982 saw the release of GBH's debut album, City Baby Attacked by Rats, which reached No. 17 in the UK Albums Chart, as well as No. 2 in the UK Indie Chart.
 The band's singles had also reached the UK Indie Chart, leading to an appearance on the UK TV programme The Tube, where they performed "Give Me Fire" (UK Indie Chart No. 2).
 Lyrically, the album dealt with criticism of British and European culture, violence, morbidity (especially in reference to the song "Passenger on the Menu", which describes in graphic detail the experiences of the passengers on the Uruguayan Air Force Flight 571), atheism, nihilism and humour.
 Musically, the album was loud and fast, with few songs exceeding three minutes.
 The success of the first album was repeated with their second album, City Babys Revenge, in 1983 and saw more extensive touring in America and Europe and higher profile UK shows, including the Carlisle Punk Festival.
 With the Carlisle Punk Festival the band co-headlined with fellow UK82 stalwarts The Exploited, and shared the bill with the likes of Toy Dolls, Chelsea, and The Destructors.
 In 1984, the band dropped the "Charged" from their name and became just GBH (grievous bodily harm).

 They and many of their UK82 peers such as The Exploited, Picture Frame Seduction, Discharge, and The Varukers have all enjoyed success among punks in the United States.
 Although many of their contemporaries have evolved towards other styles over the years, GBH have remained fairly faithful to their original UK82 sound in subsequent releases.
 However, the band have experimented to some degree with a more speed metal-inflected, inspired and influenced sound particularly those of Motörhead and Tank, notably with their 1992 release Church of the Truly Warped, although they have since returned to a more purist punk sound.

 The band are still active and touring and maintain a strong following both in the UK and the rest of Europe, as well as in the United States and Japan.
 The band released their twelfth studio album, Momentum, on Hellcat Records in 2017.